1. Take advantage of digital banking.

 Online and mobile banking allows you to bank how, where and when it's most convenient for you, so keeping up with your money is just as easy as logging on to one of your social media accounts.
 You can easily transfer funds or make payments with a single tap.
 That's financial confidence!

-2. Set up online bill pay with current bills.
+2. Set up online bill pay.

 3. Set up email balance notifications.

-This content is general in nature and does not constitute legal, tax, accounting, financial or investment advice.
+This content does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.